bensoille/check_url_metrics_collection/documentation/README.md

 #### Synopsis
 _Producer_ is in charge of :
 - fetching remote target URL
-- do the math about request chronology
+- do the math on request chronology
 - eventual string lookup in contents
 - forward formatted metric string to Kafka topic
 ![Producer functional](assets/aiven_url_check_producer_functional.png)